ArthurGareginyan/my-custom-styles/readme.txt

 == Frequently Asked Questions ==
-= Q. Will this Plugin work on my WordPress.COM website? =
+= Q. Will this plugin work on my WordPress.COM website? =
 A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

 = Q. Can I use this plugin on my language? =